Alzheimer's disease in African Americans

-Alzheimer's disease (AD) in African Americans is becoming a rising topic of interest in AD care, support, and scientific research, as African Americans are disproportionately affected by AD.
-Recent research on AD has shown that there are clear disparities in the disease among racial groups, with higher prevalence and incidence in African Americans than the overall average.
-Pathologies for Alzheimer’s also seem to manifest differently in African Americans, including with neuroinflammation markers, cognitive decline, and biomarkers.
-Although there are genetic risk factors for Alzheimer’s, these account for few cases in all racial groups.
+Alzheimer's disease in African Americans is becoming a rising topic of interest in care, support, and scientific research, as Alzheimer's disease (AD) affects African Americans disproportionately.
+Research on AD has shown that there are clear disparities in the disease among racial groups, with higher prevalence and incidence in African Americans than the overall average.
+Pathologies for Alzheimer's also seem to manifest differently in African Americans, including with neuroinflammation markers, cognitive decline, and biomarkers.
+Although there are genetic risk factors for Alzheimer's, these account for few cases in all racial groups.

 There are also socioeconomic disparities—such as education, representation in clinical trials, and cost of care services—between African Americans and other racial groups that are important for the care and research of AD in African Americans.

 Alzheimer's disease

 Alzheimer's disease (AD) is a progressive, irreversible neurodegenerative disease and it is the leading cause of dementia.
 According to the National Institute on Aging (NIA), AD is characterized by the intracellular aggregation of Neurofibrillary tangle (NFT), which consists of hyper-phosphorylated Tau protein, and by extracellular accumulation of amyloid beta.
 Symptoms of AD include memory loss, cognitive decline, increased anxiety or aggression.
 The disease can be fatal.